danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 ENTRYPOINT ["time", "./hello"]
 ```

-Note that we also changed the entrypoint to use the `time` utility, part of the alpine builtins, this is simply to demonstrate working of the two layers in the image.
+Note that we changed the entrypoint to use the `time` utility.
+This is done to demonstrate how two layers work in the image.

-In our image so far, we have had just one layer that consists of the `hello` binary.
-As we've seen before, a layer can be considered a filesystem diff.
-So if we plan to use alpine as the base image, we need the respective root filesystem onto which we'll base the second layer, the one with the binary.
-You can obtain the alpine root filesystem from their official website.
+So far, the image has only one layer that consists of the `hello` binary.
+As mentioned previously, a layer can be considered a filesystem diff.
+So if we use alpine as the base image, we need the respective root filesystem onto which we'll base the second layer (that is, the layer with the binary).
+You can obtain the alpine root filesystem from the project's official website.

 ```
 $ cd blobs/sha256